Resources

 Location Matters

 Location Matters is a podcast published by NGIS Australia, a Geospatial Consultancy and long-standing industry partner of Winyama.
-The series is devoted to discussing all things data, mapping software, industry trends and best practices.
-The following episodes highlight the expertise and experiences of our Winyama staff.
+The series is devoted to discussing all things data, mapping software, industry trends and best practice.
+The following episodes highlight the expertise of our Winyama staff.

 • When it comes to communicating the stories, culture, and heritage of Indigenous communities, maps are an incredibly effective tool.
 The deep connection Indigenous people have to lands and waters that they have inhabited for thousands of years means that there is an intrinsic connection to place.
 Therefore, maps are a natural fit for telling Indigenous stories, not only in Australia but around the world.